 The Architecture Building on Loughborough University campus was refurbished with triple zone SageGlass EC glazing in 2017.

-Radiance simulations were used for a variety of purposes, from understanding the effects of urban shadow on shade useage to assisting with pre-calibration of photosensor sensitivity in a complex daylit interior environment.
+In addition to CBDM, Radiance simulations were used for a variety of purposes, from understanding the effects of urban shadow on shade usage to assisting with pre-calibration of photosensor sensitivity in a complex daylit interior environment.
 Time-lapsed images enabled stakeholders (building owner and manufacturers) to visualize the daylit environment of the final building in its urban context with automated shade control and assess how well visual comfort (direct sun, surface luminance), daylight quality (illuminance level and distribution), and view were to be addressed by the system at different orientations and locations within the building.
 Inherently, a top-down roller shade compromises daylight when lowered to control direct sun and glare.
 Simulations were also used to determine whether minor adjustments to the shade control algorithm could increase interior daylight levels without compromising visual comfort.
-All of the above simulations were made for a discrete set of days, typically solstice and equinox days using CIE clear and overcast sky conditions and was sufficient for the directed purpose.

 E. S. Lee, S. E. Selkowitz, G. D. Hughes, R. D. Clear, G. Ward, J. Mardaljevic, J. Lai, M. N. Inanici, and V. Inkarojrit.
 Daylighting the New York Times headquarters building.
 Lawrence Berkeley National Laboratory.
 Final report LBNL-57602, 2005.